 Tasks: read about history and culture, understand plays, movies, and other performances, interview people from the country

-- To provide legal assistance to native speakers who are immigrants to this country
+- To provide legal assistance to native speakers who are immigrants to the United States

 Tasks: gather personal statistical information, explain legal requirements, explain social and cultural expectations, describe procedures, understand and answer questions.